robertoschwald/check_mk_plugins/README.md

 Plugins for Check_MK either based on existing plugins, or newly written.

 # Cisco Small Business Switch Fan Check
-cisco_sb_fans is a WIP plugin to monitor fan status of small business switches.
+cisco_sb_fans is a WIP plugin to monitor fan status of Cisco Small Business switches.
 Stay tuned.

 # Webinject Active Check
 This plugin is an active plugin to be installed on Check_MK Servers based on the webinject plugin of https://github.com/HeinleinSupport/check_mk_extensions.